 Since 1999 the Parish Council's meeting agendas have included a public open session.
 Usually the agenda provides time for public contributions near the start of each meeting.
 This item enables members of the public to speak on any matters on the agenda, before councillors discuss them.
 Members of the public may also raise other issues with the Chairman's permission, but by law the Council may not discuss issues if they do not relate directly to an item on the published agenda.
 This law ensures that councillors and members of the public have at least three clear working days' notice of all the matters on each agenda item, and time to prepare and be ready to make decisions.

-How the Parish Council functions - in a nutshell
+How the Parish Council is structured - in a nutshell

 All Council and Committee meetings where decisions are made are held in public.
 Only sensitive matters e.g. personnel, commercial contracts and legal advice are considered in closed session.